JamFfm/craftbeerpiLCD/README.md

 ## Hints

-- Changing a LCD_xxxx parameter in the parameters menue or any file in LCDDisplay folder usually requires a reboot.
+- Changing a LCD_xxxx parameter in the parameters menu or any file in LCDDisplay folder usually requires a reboot.
 - Whether you need a reboot have a look in the comments of the parameters.
 - A new fermenter should have a target temperature and at least one step defined.
 - It maybe necessary to restart craftbeerpi after adding a new fermenter.

 - If the LCD address (eg. 0x27) is right but you still can not see letters displayed:
-  - try to adjust contrast by the screw on the back of the LCD Hardware (I2C Modul)
+  - try to adjust contrast by the screw on the back of the LCD Hardware (I2C Module)
-  - be shure to provide the LCD hardware with the right ammount of voltage (mostly 5V or 3.3V)
+  - be sure to provide the LCD hardware with the right amount of voltage (mostly 5V or 3.3V)
-  - use a strong powersuppy.
+  - use a strong power-supply.
 If you notice LCD fading a bit there is a lack of current.
   - use proper connections.
 Soldering the wires is best for connection.
 Bad connection can also result in fading the LCD.

 ## Known Problems
 The LCD hardware does not like temperature below 0°C (32°F).
-It becomes slow and can be damaged like brightness is no more homogen throughout the hole LCD area.
+It becomes slow and can be damaged like brightness is no more homogenous throughout the hole LCD area.

 Does not work with stretch: if you start a step LCD will stop running.